Follow Kelley Graham on UCB.social

 - Find your content.
 Look for a server called 'KG's Media'.

 - Enjoy your training!

-As of community is required.of class archives.
-Each week we add another 6 or so.
+As of February 08, 2023 we have 1191 of class archives and each week adds more.
 You will have limited access.
 As a SOD student, you have a library containing any private lessons and one or more class libraries.
 Archive access is granted according to skill level and understanding.
-Sharing experiences to our
+Sharing experiences to our community is required.

 Our training community is to share an authentic process of self cultivation.
 As such, all sharing should be about process, not so much about any members.
 Consider carefully before posting, "Does what I am posting qualify as gossip, heresay or intentional provocation?"
 If so, edit carefully and review.
 Videos, blog posts or social media contributions are all subject to this policy.